Blog

 Biological Controls Against Verticillium Wilt in Potatoes

 Potato Verticillium wilt is a serious challenge that farmers of potatoes all over the world incur.
 This became a strain of soil-borne fungal disease, also known as Verticillium dahliae about the vascular system of the plant.
 This verticillium wilt causes the plant to wilt, its stunted growth and its yields: are greatly affected.
-It is very hardy and it is characterized by its ability to survive in the soil for over ten years hence making it difficult to eliminate once it has penetrated the soil.
-Conversely, organic farming practices such as biocontrol have the possibility of managing and alleviating the impacts of this illness.

 A potato with symptoms of potato verticillium wilt, showing discoloration and decay in the center.